theall38103/DWF-Database-Artifacts/JSON-file-format-v2.md

 # COMMUNITY

-2.0: The community hierarchy is planned ofr future use, most likely guidelines will be issued.
+2.0: The community hierarchy is planned for future use, most likely guidelines will be issued.
 OPTIONAL.
 This can also can include DATA_VERSION.

 # EXPERIMENTAL